Even if you’re familiar with nonprofits, you might not know exactly what constitutes a 509(a)(1) public charity.

 6.3 A Governing Body that Reflects Public Interests

-Having a representative governing body that represents the broad interests of the public can also help make the case to show that a 509a1 passes the facts and circumstances test.
+Having a representative governing body that represents the broad interests of the public can also help make the case to show that a 509(a)(1) passes the facts and circumstances test.
 This includes public officials, community and business leaders, and people who are elected by a broadly-based membership.

-6.4 Public Participation in Program or Policies
+6.4 Public Participation in Programs or Policies

 The IRS may consider whether community leaders participate in or sponsor an organization’s activities.
 These may include people with special knowledge or expertise, elected officials, civic and corporate leaders, etc.